 Diverse boardrooms mean diverse executive teams: Matching female talent with boards in Africa to address the gap

 TheBoardroom Africa (TBR Africa) is an initiative that promotes exceptional female talent to boards across the continent.
-It seeks to break down barriers to help organizations realize the benefits of increased diversity on boards by accelerating the placement of female board directors.
+It seeks to break down barriers to help organizations realise the benefits of increased diversity on boards by accelerating the placement of female board directors.

 TheBoardroom Africa is focused on ensuring that qualified female talent is incorporated in boards throughout the continent of Africa.
 Is that right?

 TheBoardroom Africa promotes exceptional female talent to boards across the continent.
-We are essentially breaking down barriers that prevent women from attaining these roles and while doing so helping organisations realize dividends of increasing female voices on boards.
+We are essentially breaking down barriers that prevent women from attaining these roles and while doing so helping organisations realise dividends of increasing female voices on boards.
 We have curated a unique pool of peer-endorsed female leaders, and we are working with leading investors and companies across the region to improve gender balance in Africa’s boardrooms.
-We see ourselves as a movement, and one that is driving the change needed to recognize that when women and men lead side by side, business succeeds, and society thrives.
+We see ourselves as a movement, and one that is driving the change needed to recognise that when women and men lead side by side, business succeeds, and society thrives.